MISSISSIPPI CODE TITLE 45.

 on parole, supervised release or probation or as determined by the offender's

 tier classification.
-Incarceration for any offense will restart the minimum registration
+Incarceration for any offense will restart the minimum

-time requirement for maintaining registration in Mississippi.
+reduce the minimum time requirement for maintaining registration in

-(b) (i) Tier
+(b) Tier One. (i) Tier One requires registration

-One requires registration for a minimum of fifteen (15) years in this state and
+for a minimum of fifteen (15) years in this state and includes any of the

-includes any of the following listed sex offenses:
+following listed registrable sex offenses:

 1. Section

-97-5-27(1) relating to dissemination of sexually oriented material to children.
+97-5-27(1) relating to dissemination of sexually oriented material to children;

-2. Any conviction of
+5. Any conviction of

 conspiracy to commit, accessory to commission, or attempt to commit any offense

-(ii) Notwithstanding another provision
+(ii) Notwithstanding any other

-(c) (i) Tier Two requires
+(c) Tier Two. (i) Tier Two requires registration

-any of the following listed sex offenses:
+following listed registrable sex offenses:

 1. Section